 In 2011 the committee designed and conducted an in-depth, statistically-valid survey of Falmouth residents and businesses with help of the survey firm Market Decisions of Portland.
 The data collection for the survey involved a dual mode internet and paper survey.
 A letter was sent to each Falmouth household and Falmouth business.
 The letter provided a description of the survey and how respondents could access the survey through the Town's web site.
 In addition, it provided contact information for the staff of Market Decisions in cases where a respondent wanted a paper copy or had questions about the survey.
 A total of 1,077 respondents completed all or part of this survey.
-Assuming that the 1,077 survey respondents are all unique and residents of Falmouth (according to the 2010 Maine State Planning Office estimates).
+Assuming that the 1,077 survey respondents are all unique and residents of Falmouth, the survey effort gathered information from a little more than 9% of the population in Falmouth (according to the 2010 Maine State Planning Office estimates).
 This is a rather large proportion of the population and Market Decisions has stated that it is "one which should be sufficient to consider the survey a valid measure of the views of Falmouth residents."
-A 229-page survey report and a 500+page report with verbatim comments were prepared.
+A 229-page survey report and a 500-page report with verbatim comments were prepared.